syncfusion-content/flutter-docs/Flutter/pdf/working-with-attachments.md

 {% endhighlight %}

+The Syncfusion<sup>&reg;</sup>
-The Syncfusion Flutter PDF also provides support for adding the attachments to an existing PDF document.
+  Flutter PDF also provides support for adding the attachments to an existing PDF document.
 The following code example shows the same.

 {% highlight dart %}